Slack vs. Discord: An in-depth comparison

-For many people, one of the most important elements of a membership community is having a space to meet and talk with like-minded people.
+One of the most important elements of a membership community is having a space to talk with like-minded people.
 After all, that’s what makes it a community!
 With the advent of social media and digital communication platforms, the content you create now acts as the spark for a much wider conversation where you welcome, and even encourage, contributions from your audience.

 One of the questions we receive all the time is centered on finding the best platform for hosting these community conversations.
 So we took on the challenge to research the most popular community platforms and give a completely unbiased opinion about each.
 This is part 1 of a series of posts comparing top community platforms in terms of reliability, compatibility, and ease of use.

 After we completed our initial research, we came to the conclusion that the first two platforms we should compare in-depth are Slack and Discord.